FrederickGeek8/JeevesCoursePlanner/README.md

 In order to scrape the classes, you then want to run `python albertscraper.py`.
 This will generate raw data from Albert.
 You can then convert this raw data into the format consumed by Jeeves by running `python courseprocesser.py`.

+The output of `python courseprocesser.py` will be in `fall2020out/permajor`.
+For Shanghai, you would want to upload `min_SHU_courses.flat.json` to `/courses` on the webserver.
+Afterwards, its good practice to update the "Last updated" code on `landing.html`.